AmauryPs/TerraAWS-SNELL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a personal project, as I am living in China I wanted to have my own VPN to bypass the GFW.
+This is a personal project, as I am living in China, I wanted to have my own VPN to bypass the GFW.
 This Terraform script creates an EC2 Linux instance with the latest AMI, apply a security group and install [Snell](https://github.com/surge-networks/snell).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>